 How to get a breastfed baby to take a bottle of formula

 You’ve tried a few bottles and nipples to no avail.
-No one else is able to give him a bottle—in fact, when you leave him with someone else, he won’t eat until you get back.
+No one else can give him a bottle—when you leave him with someone else, he won’t eat until you get back.
 By that point, he’s crying so much because he’s hungry.
 You’re scared you’ll never be able to leave him anywhere at this rate.

 How do you introduce an exclusively breastfed baby to formula when he refuses to drink it?
 And what if he never accepts it as a source of food?

-First, try not to despair.
-Thinking he’ll never drink formula or that you’ve tried every bottle leaves you hopeless, not solution-oriented.
-You’ll find a way to make it work.
+First, try not to despair about his bottle refusal.
+Thinking he’ll never drink formula or that you’ve tried every bottle leaves you hopeless, and not solution-oriented.
+You can find a way to make it work.